sravand123/TinkerScript/README.md

 ## About

-TinkerScript is a dynamically-typed, interpreted, high-level, toy programming language written in Java.
+TinkerScript is a dynamically-typed, interpreted, high-level, toy programming language.
 Initially, it started as an implementation of a tree walk interpreter for the Lox programming language from the book [Crafting Interpreters](https://craftinginterpreters.com/).
 However, as I continued adding more features to it, the language began to diverge significantly from its original form.
 Therefore, I have renamed it to TinkerScript.

 #### Features
 - Comments